OVERCOMING THE SAINTS

 The end of the Church Age will not come until the Christian testimony has been driven from the cities of the earth.

-The “time, times, and an half” represents the three and one-half years of the second half of the week.
+The “time, times, and half a time” represents the three and one-half years of the second half of the week.
 The end will come when the power of the saints has been broken.

 Resurrection follows crucifixion.

-And after three days and an half the Spirit of life from God entered into them, and they stood upon their feet; and great fear fell upon them which saw them.
+Now after the three-and-a-half days the breath of life from God entered them, and they stood on their feet, and great fear fell on those who saw them.
 (Revelation 11:11)

 The pressures of the second half of the week will be followed by glory in the Presence of the Lord.
 Out of the seeming defeat of saints will arise the glorified Church, just as out of the seeming defeat of Calvary there arose the King of all kings and Lord of all lords.